misakimichy/passMi/README.md

 ### MVP of this application:
-- A user can type a message with a secret key in the text box and submit it in the "Encrypt Me" screen.
-Once it got submitted, the ciphertext will appear in the 'Decrypt Me' screen.
+- A user can type a message with a secret key in the text box and the text will be shown as a ciphertext.
 Once the user types the secret key, it gets decrypted and shows the original message.

 <img src='./img/mvp-app.jpg' alt='mvp app design' />
 Designed using Adobe XD